achsahxavier/winter-of-contributing/C_CPP/Introduction of C/Insertion and Extraction operator in C++.md

 ### Syntax :

-cout <<"Message to print'' or result to be show
+cout <<"Message to print" or result to be shown

 Eg : cout << "Welcome to c++ ";
 OUTPUT : Welcome to C++